As the world focuses on squashing this pandemic, our focus first and foremost is to keep people safe.

 On our side of things, since our employees are all already working remotely nothing much is changing there.
 Our response times may be a little slower since a lot of our support staff now also have kids at home with them full-time, but we're still processing applications, still here to help you optimize, and still available to answer your questions through our normal channels (firstname.lastname@example.org or the little chat bubble on your dashboard is the best way to reach us).

-We recently held a Facebook Live in our group that answers a ton of questions that people have, and we wanted to share that here as well as post a run-down of what was discussed regarding the coronavirus in case you don't have time to watch the video.
+Earlier this spring, we held a Facebook Live in our group that answers a ton of questions that people have, and we wanted to share that here as well as post a run-down of what was discussed regarding the coronavirus in case you don't have time to watch the video.
 The Q&A below is not verbatim, so I encourage you to watch the video for additional context and for the other subjects that were discussed (re: Trellis among other things!)

 Q: Why is my RPM dropping and how far will it go?

-A: RPM is dropping likely because eCPM and CPMs are dropping.
+RPM is dropping likely because eCPM and CPMs are dropping.
 We do not know how far this will drop, but we don't think we are at the bottom yet and expect things to continue to fall a bit through Q2.
 The ad markets seem to act in accordance with the stock market usually, but with a delay because budgets are set in advance.

 That being said, you are in good hands with Mediavine, and we are altering our strategy to account for this new information and the new projections, so you can be sure that you are earning the most possible when you run Mediavine ads.